Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 ### Compute graph

-You can regenerate the compute graph with
+You can regenerate the compute graph with:

 ```shell
 python ComputeGraph/graph.py